MichalMrena/Competitive/uva/100/notes.md

 This sequence is called [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
 Its quite interesting.

-I am starting with Haskell so here is code:
+I am starting with Haskell so here is some code:
 ```
 maxSequenceLenght i j = maximum (map sequenceLenght integersBetween)
     where